Foo Fighters (album): Title and packaging

 The name "Foo Fighters" was taken from the description World War II aircraft pilots would use to describe various UFOs.
 This science fiction theme is further continued with the name of Grohl's Capitol Records imprint, Roswell Records, a reference to the city of Roswell, New Mexico, known for the Roswell UFO incident of 1947; and the album cover done by Grohl's then-wife, photographer Jennifer Youngblood, featuring a Buck Rogers XZ-38 Disintegrator Pistol.
-Some reviewers considered the gun on the cover as insensitive, given Kurt Cobain died by shooting himself, but Grohl dutifully disregarded it as just a coincidence.
+Some reviewers considered the gun on the cover insensitive, given Kurt Cobain died by shooting himself, but Grohl dutifully disregarded it as just a coincidence.
 Goldsmith later explained, "It was all pretty much based on the whole Foo Fighters thing—Roswell, the space stuff, an antique Buck Rogers raygun.
 It's really a completely separate thing.
 Dave wasn't even conscious of that."
 Despite Grohl being the album's only contributor, at Capitol's insistence the liner notes included a picture of the full band that Grohl had recruited.